 CTN stands for Cargo Tracking Note.
-The system is in practice in 24 Countries in Africa.
+The system is in practice in 27 Countries in Africa.
 The same certificate is referred as BSC, CNCA, FERI, BESC, ECTN, BIETC in different countries.

 Primary Details Required on the Invoice

-Unless otherwise stated below, there is the prerequisite information that must take place on the Invoice submitted as a supporting document for waiver certificate.
+Unless otherwise stated below, there is the prerequisite information that must take place on the Invoice submitted as a supporting document for the waiver certificate.

 2. Incoterm is compulsory.
 Besides, depending on the agreed shipping term, the additional cost comprising the term needs to be shown.
 Here are some examples.